Virtual Influencers: Brands Could Land Themselves in Trouble

 Following a step-by-step approach beginning with building a default character and aligning features via references, applying the texture clothing and more, it only took 48 hours to complete their creation.
 This means that with the right tools and staff on hand, you can build your virtual influencer in as little as two days.

-Is this something you think you will invest in for your brand?
+Will you invest in this for your brand?
 What do you think the implications will be for your business?
 Share your thoughts with us below in the comments.

 Ready to Collaborate?
 Contact Us!